The Basics of Branding

 Be sure to read Hexacon’s DOs and DON’Ts (below) for good pointers on how to properly use and maintain your new electric branding iron.

-The following procedure is intended only for those who have multiple branding heads designed to work with any of our electric heating tools.
+The following procedure is intended only for those who have multiple branding heads designed to work with our large style Hexacon electric heating tools.
 If you have only one branding head, we recommend that it remains connected to the heating tool, and checked for tight connection periodically.
+If you have a small style branding head that is paired with either a 80, 175, or 200 watt handheld electric tool the branding head will simply unscrew from the threaded adapter that is in the electric heating tool.

 Items needed for detaching and reattaching branding heads: